CumulusNetworks/docs/content/cumulus-linux-510/Layer-3/Protocol-Independent-Multicast-PIM.md

    cumulus@rp01:~$ nv set interface lo ip address 10.100.100.100/32
    ```

+If you are using a non-default VRF and want to use the VRF interface IP address as the RP, see {{<link url="#pim-in-a-vrf" text="PIM in a VRF">}} to configure the VRF interface, then add the anycast IP addresses to the VRF interface instead of `lo`.

 2. On every multicast switch, configure the group to RP mapping using the anycast address:

    ```